Cause and Effect Essay – Comprehensive Guide

 Then, use the Internet and look for new information.
 Browsing reliable sources (academic databases, articles, and journals) will provide you with numerous causes you can address in your essay.

 Critically evaluate the information you retrieve before you write a cause, as causality might sometimes be absent.
-That is, a sobbing student leaving the classroom doesn’t imply that they received an F; the student could have gotten the news about the accident that occurred to their parents, about the grandparent that passed away, or about the rejected scholarship application.
+A useful technique is to write a sentence for each potential cause explaining the direct link to the effect.
+Before committing to a cause, test it against related events or similar scenarios.
+Ask whether this same cause produces the same effect in other contexts.
+If it does, your causal claim is stronger.
+If the effect only appears in this specific context, consider whether a third variable may be influencing both the cause and the effect.
+That is, a sobbing student leaving the classroom doesn’t imply that they received an F; the student could have gotten the news about an accident, about a grandparent passing away, or about a rejected scholarship application.

 Establishing effects

-If your cause-and-effect essay has one cause and several ramifications, start with jotting down all the effects that pop up in your head.
-Building a list of such outcomes will allow you to direct your research and find the information you might have missed when generating thoughts.
+If your essay has one cause and several ramifications, start by jotting down all the effects that pop up in your head.
+Building a list of such outcomes will allow you to direct your research and find information you might have missed.
 Asking the following questions might come in handy:

 • What are the effects?